Hideo Tokoro: Rizin Fighting Federation

 In his debut for the Rizin Fighting Federation, Tokoro faced Kizaemon Siaga on December 29, 2015.
-He won the fight via submission due to an arm bar in the first round.
+He won the fight via submission due to an armbar in the first round.

 In his second fight for the promotion, Tokoro faced Kron Gracie on September 25, 2016 at Rizin World Grand-Prix 2016: First Round.
 He lost the fight via submission in the first round.

-In his third fight for the promotion, Tokoro faced Asen Yamamoto on December 31, 2016 at Rizin World Grand-Prix 2016: Final Round.
+In his third fight for the promotion, Tokoro faced Erson Yamamoto on December 31, 2016 at Rizin World Grand-Prix 2016: Final Round.
 He won the fight via submission in the first round.

+Rizin FF Bantamweight GP

-In his next fight for Rizin, Tokoro faced Kyoji Horiguchi in the first round of the Rizin Bantamweight Grand Prix on July 30, 2017 at Rizin 6.
+In his next fight for Rizin, Tokoro faced Kyoji Horiguchi in the first round of the 2017 Rizin Bantamweight Grand Prix on July 30, 2017 at Rizin 6.
 He lost the fight via knockout in the first round.

+Hiatus and post-GP tenure

 Tokoro returned to MMA, after a three year hiatus, to fight the Olympic wrestling silver medalist Shinobu Ota at Rizin 26.
 He won the fight by submission, snatching an armbar midway through the second round.

 Tokoro faced Makoto Takahashi at Rizin 37 - Saitama on July 31, 2022, following a two-year absence from the sport.
 He lost the fight by unanimous decision.

 Tokoro faced John Dodson on December 31, 2022 at Rizin 40.
 He lost the bout by knockout in the first round via punches.

+Tokoro headlined Rizin Landmark 6 against Alan Yamaniha on October 1, 2023.
+He lost the bout via unanimous decision.